Juniper Crest was the first installment in the Herriman singletrack trail system, begun late

 route in some spots.
 The trail is a permanent Herriman City route, and

-with reroutes, will continue to exist.
+with reroutes, it should continue to exist.
 However, I expect that construction

 Juniper Crest Loop